tsackton/taelgarverse/docs/people/dwarves/vondal-redpeak.md

 </div>

+:octicons-location-24:{ .lg .middle } Met the Seeker and Riswynn on August 8th, 1748 in [Darba](<../../gazetteer/greater-dunmar/realms/dunmar/coastal-dunmar/darba/darba.md>), [Dunmar](<../../gazetteer/greater-dunmar/realms/dunmar/dunmar.md>)

 A member of the Redpeaks of Darba, a mason fascinated with the history of Darba's stonework.